Zygmunt Padlewski

 Zygmunt Padlewski (1836–1863) was a Polish insurgent who participated in the January Uprising.
 He was one of the leaders of the "Red" faction among the insurrectionists as a member of the Central National Committee (Komitet Centralny Narodowy) and the Provisional National Government (Tymczasowy Rząd Narodowy).

 Early years

-Padlewski was born in a mansion in Czerniawka Mała, Russian-partitioned Poland (now Ukraine) on January 1, 1836.
+Padlewski was born in a mansion in Czerniawka Mała, in the Kiev Governorate of the Russian Empire (now Ukraine) on January 1, 1836.
 His father, Władysław, took part in the November Uprising.
 His parents assured that he had a good education and, as a youth, he learned to speak Polish, Ukrainian, Russian, and French.
 His formal education consisted of military training at the Corps of Cadets in Brest on the Bug River and at the Konstantynowskim Corps of Cadets in St. Petersburg, Russia.
 In St. Petersburg he was a member of the underground Polish officer organization, led by general Zygmunt Sierakowski.
 He was quickly promoted to lieutenant after service with the horse guards at Novgorod.